c2mon/c2mon/docs/use-cases.md

 summary:  Examples of C2MON in action
 ---

-Two major systems at CERN are based on C2MON and contributing features to the platform.
+One of the major CERN monitoring systems is based on C2MON and contributing features to the platform.
 Come and join our community and see how C2MON will meet also your monitoring requirements.

 {% include video.html url="OKisSUCCWLQ" %}
 > Video demonstrating TIM in action!